itzish1999/Expense_Tracker/README.md

 select * from users INNER JOIN expense_tracker ON users.id = 2;

 you should see your user row in the results!

+4/17/22 UPDATE:

+Submitted in User Login and Signup pages UI with React and bootstrap.

+Added in a new column in the users table named: lastname altered column - name to: firstname

+To do so:
+ALTER TABLE users
+ADD COLUMN lastname VARCHAR (30);

+ALTER TABLE users
+RENAME COLUMN name TO firstname;

+To check changes;
+SELECT * FROM users;